Freight forwarder

 For example, the CILT UK provides the following qualifications:

-- Level 3 Certificate in Logistics and Transport - to provide a solid foundation for a career within transport and supply chain management.
+- Level 3 Certificate in Logistics and Transport - provides a solid foundation of understanding logistics and transport systems.
+A suitable course for those starting out in a career in these fields.

-- Level 5 Professional Diploma in Logistics and Transport - to enhance new and existing expertise and develop core management skills.
+- Level 5 Professional Diploma in Logistics and Transport – aimed at those who want to enhance their existing expertise and develop core management skills.

-- Level 6 Advanced Diploma in Logistics and Transport - to provide strategic management skills for professional development.
+- Level 6 Advanced Diploma in Logistics and Transport – develops strategic management skills for senior professionals and those aspiring to strategic leadership roles.

 Find out more about available qualifications at CILT - Qualifications Available for Freight Forwarding.

-Several training courses on freight forwarding procedures, including export and imports for beginners, air cargo security and the basics of sea freight are available from BIFA.
+BIFA delivers training courses on freight forwarding procedures, including export and imports for beginners, air cargo security and the basics of sea freight.

-If you get involved in the import and export of goods, the Institute of Export & International Trade offers the Level 4 and Level 5 Diploma in International Trade.
+If you’re involved in the import and export of goods, the Level 4 and Level 5 Diploma in International Trade, run by the Chartered Institute of Export & International Trade, may be relevant.

 Relevant Masters courses in logistics and supply chain management are available and some employers may be able to help fund these.